 “Gonna check out the sunset, Arnold?”

 I kept going.
 We reached the fence.
-Below it was a high, rocky bluff, a beach, the sea.
-There was a gate over to the right, and it led to some stone steps going down the side of the bluff to the beach.
+Below it a rocky bluff sloped steeply down to a white beach with foamy surf lapping at it from the sparkling rich green sea.
+There was a gate over to the right, and it led to a zigzagging stone stairway going down the side of the bluff to the beach.
 I went over, opened the gate and went through.
 Dick followed me.
 We stood there on the other side of the fence, about four feet away from the verge of the bluff.
 I walked over and looked down.
-It was about a fifty foot drop to the beach and almost straight down.
+It was about a hundred foot drop to the beach and almost straight down.